 I usually demonstrate the concepts each class allowing for questions and the opportunity to test it out yourself, then homework review the following week is a chance for feedback and learning from the group.
 Students also have the recordings and slides to look at during the week.

 What other courses do you teach and what can students learn?

-My Expand Your Creativity course explores how to develop your creativity.
+My Developing Your Creativity Online Short Course explores how to develop your creativity.
 I’ve taught the studio Idea Generation Processes course for about 10 years; it developed from my drawing courses when I realized how hard it was for students to let go and try something new and be creative.
 I came up with an easy method to develop potentially limitless new directions.
 My Idea Generation Processes course uses simple materials (2D and 3D) in addition to drawing.
 5 years ago, I was invited to develop a workshop for UAL Academic Support taking the drawing element to explore idea development through sketching.
 Students across the university from art and design departments, as well as business and marketing courses have gained from this simple drawing process.

 I teach various portfolio courses for teenagers and adults and my students have successfully gained places on Foundation, BA or MA courses at CSM and other schools in the UK.
 Other students and professionals develop creativity and drawing skills for many different reasons, including problem solving.
 Some are medical doctors, software designers, corporate branding and marketing professionals, textile designers and film producers, to name just a few.